 Stories of Triumph

-I was diagnosed at age 18 in 2002 with Crohn’s Disease.
+I was diagnosed at age 20th in 2005 with Ulcerative Colitis.
 It falls into the Inflammatory Bowel Disease family.

-I showed all of the symptoms associated with Crohn’s Disease.
-In the beginning of 2004 through the end of 2006, the disease became debilitating, and started to destroy my life.
-I felt like I was being held hostage inside of my own home.
-I could not be out in public for more than 10-15 minutes at a time without having to run to a bathroom.
-Trying to keep a job was more problems than anything else.
-Beyond the embarrassment attached to my condition, when I did attempt to explain my situation, I was either eventually asked to leave, or I was just fired on the spot.
-In 2007, I was retested by another gastrointestinal doctor who determined that I have Ulcerative Colitis, not Crohn's Disease.
+I showed all of the symptoms associated with Ulcerative Colitis.
+At the beginning of 2004, the disease became debilitating, destroying my life.
+(I felt like I was being held hostage inside my own home).
+I could not be out in public for more than 10-15 minutes without having to run to a bathroom.
+Trying to keep a job was problematic—furthermore, the embarrassment attached to my condition when I attempted to explain my situation.
+I was either eventually asked to leave or fired on the spot.
+In 2007, I retested with a different gastrointestinal doctor who determined that I have Crohn's Disease, not Ulcerative Colitis.

 The doctors decided to pump me with numerous types of drugs to help reduce my symptoms.
-My intestines got more inflamed and I lost more weight than I ever had before.
-I went from 185 pounds to 102 pounds.
-The doctor's advised me to hold off on surgery.
+However, my intestines got more inflamed, and I lost more weight than I ever had before.
+I went from 185 pounds to 102.
+The doctors advised me to hold off on surgery.
 They told me they could use other drugs that might put my symptoms in remission.
-I decided to ignore them and go forward with doing the surgery, and begin the process of rebuilding my life.
+I decided to ignore them, go forward with the surgery, and rebuild my life.

 My first ileostomy surgery was in October 2007.
 Seven months later, the doctor reversed the ileostomy.
-Within three months from the reverse ileostomy, my symptoms returned.
+Within three months, my symptoms returned.
 I decided to go back into surgery to have a permanent colostomy in September 2009.
-Now, I'm here in 2014, living better and stronger than I ever have before.
-I’ve had to make several changes in my life, but one of my major issues was having to tape my body up to take a shower.
-Not being able to take a nice, long shower was not an easy pill to swallow, and not one I was willing to digest.
-That's when I decided to invent the Shower Guard in 2013.
+I had to make several changes in life, but I'm happy and doing fantastic now.